intel-lab-lkp/linux/Documentation/arch/arm64/cpu-hotplug.rst

 CPUs described as ``online capable`` but not ``enabled`` can be set to enabled by the DSDT's Processor object's _STA method.
-On virtual systems the _STA method must always report the CPU as ``present``.
-Changes to the firmware policy can be notified to the OS via device-check or eject-request.
+On virtual systems the _STA method must report the CPU as ``present`` when it is activated by the firmware.
+The kernel will then set the vCPU as ``present`` dynamically during the hotplug configuration process.
+Changes can be notified to the OS via device-check or eject-request.

 CPUs described as ``enabled`` in the static table, should not have their _STA modified dynamically by firmware.
 Soft-restart features such as kexec will